EU AI Act · Article 99 · Enforcement

 Tier 2 — Operator and Notified Body Obligations (Article 99(4))

-This tier covers most registration-related violations, including failure to complete technical documentation, failure to conduct conformity assessment, and failure to register in the Article 71 database.
+This tier covers most registration-related violations, including failure to complete technical documentation, failure to conduct conformity assessment, failure to appoint an EU Authorised Representative (under Article 22 — the SecureFound mandate), and failure to register in the Article 71 database.

 Tier 3 — Incorrect Information (Article 99(5))